-- Backup Proxy Services.
-In addition to dedicated services, the backup server runs a set of Data Mover Services.
+- Backup Proxy Services In addition to dedicated services, the backup server runs a set of Veeam Data Movers.
 For details, see Backup Proxy.

 - Veeam Backup & Replication Configuration Database stores data about the backup infrastructure, jobs, sessions and other configuration data.
 The database instance can be located on an SQL Server installed either locally (on the same machine where the backup server is running) or remotely.
 For more information, see the following guidelines: Veeam Backup & Replication Best Practices.

-- Veeam Backup & Replication Console provides the application user interface and allows user access to the application's functionality.
+- Veeam Backup & Replication Console provides the application user interface and allows user access to the application functionality.

-- Veeam Backup PowerShell Snap-In is an extension for Microsoft Windows PowerShell that adds a set of cmdlets to allow users to perform backup, replication and recovery tasks through the command-line interface of PowerShell or run custom scripts to fully automate operation of Veeam Backup & Replication.
+- Veeam Backup PowerShell Module is an extension for Microsoft Windows PowerShell that adds a set of cmdlets to allow users to perform backup, replication and recovery tasks through the command-line interface of PowerShell or run custom scripts to fully automate operation of Veeam Backup & Replication.
 For more information on the Microsoft Windows PowerShell module, see the Getting Started section of Veeam PowerShell Reference.